Safiye Sarıtürk Temizdemir: Sports career

 She shares the current world record in the mixed team trap event with the United States and Australia teams, scoring 149 out of 150 points in Guadalajara, Mexico.

+At the 2026 Mediterranean Games in Taranto, Italy, she became champion in the individual trap event.
+She won another gold medal in the mixed team trap event with Yavuz İlnam at the same competition.

 Personal life

 Born on 12 October 1995, Safiye Sarıtürk Temizdemir, née Safiye Sarıtürk, is a native of Kahramanmaraş, Turkey.
 She studied at the Physical Education School of Kahramanmaraş Sütçüimam University and works as a physical education teacher.

+During the 2023 Turkey earthquake, which significantly hit also her hometown Kahramanmaraş, her home was destroyed and her car was buried under the rubble, she was rescued from under the debris.